bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 Log into the Cohesity UI

 Create Cohesity (SAN) protection group and select all of the EPIC-related volumes.

-Choose or create a protection policy that has retries set to 0.
+* Choose or create a protection policy that has `retries set to 0``.

 Under Additional Settings, under the Pre and Post Scripts option, configure the following: